Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 published: false
 title: 'The ultimate Serverless DevX: Serverless Framework, AWS CDK and Typescript'
 cover_image: 'https://imgs.search.brave.com/xjoe2liBJ-aCa1ej0ovW-03ha3ASiK0GAI1bPIbYtgA/rs:fit:1200:513:1/g:ce/aHR0cHM6Ly9zdGF0/aWMucGFja3QtY2Ru/LmNvbS9wcm9kdWN0/cy85NzgxNzg3MTI2/NDczL2dyYXBoaWNz/L0IwNTk5NV8wM18w/MS5wbmc'
-description: 'Seamlessly combine Serverless Framework and the AWS Cloud Development Kit using a Serverless plugin to build modern and robust cloud native applications.'
+description: 'Seamlessly combine Serverless Framework and the AWS Cloud Development Kit using a Serverless plugin to build modern and robust cloud-native applications.'
 tags: serverless, awscdk, aws, typescript
 series:
 canonical_url:
 ---

 Serverless Framework and AWS CDK are two important players in the serverless development ecosystem.
-At first glance, you would think they are competitors, but I've been using Serverless Framework along with AWS CDK and Typescript for half a year now to develop cloud native applications.
+At first glance, you would think they are competitors, but I've been using Serverless Framework along with AWS CDK and Typescript for half a year now to develop cloud-native applications.
 In my experience, it's mostly been a breeze - mostly 🥺.

 ## TL;DR

-Combining [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly robust cloud native applications.
+Combining [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly robust cloud-native applications.

 To achieve that, I recommend using the [@swarmion/serverless-cdk-plugin](https://www.npmjs.com/package/@swarmion/serverless-cdk-plugin) plugin to seamlessly integrate your AWS CDK resources in Serverless Framework.